 Modernism is one larger category that includes smaller yet still very important literary and artistic movements.
 These include Imagism, and Symbolism, Futurism, Cubism, Surrealism, Dada, and Expressionism.

 Explore Literary Modernism

 Origins of Literary Modernism

-Literary modernism got its start the late 1880s when writers, thinkers and artists began considering the necessity of pushing aside preconceived norms and devising a new way of considering one’s own reality.
+Literary modernism got its start in the late 1880s when writers, thinkers, and artists began considering the necessity of pushing aside preconceived norms and devising a new way of considering one’s own reality.
 Thinkers such as Sigmund Freud and Ernest Mach were very influential in the earliest phases of the modernist movement.
 Both considered the human being’s subjective experience in the world and the way that one’s own drives and desires influenced the way that one saw the outside world.